ndenicolais/qr-code-generator/README.md

 ## ⚙️ Customize QR Code

-Customize the QR code setting according to your preferences by editing these parameters:
+Customize the QR code's setting according to your preferences by editing these parameters:

 - value > type of value to input
-- size > size of QR code image
+- size > size of QR code's image
-- bgColor > color of QR code background
+- bgColor > color of QR code's background
-- fgColor > color of QR code symbol
+- fgColor > color of QR code's symbol
-- level > level of error correction
+- level > level of error correction:
+    - L (Low) > 7% of data bytes can be restored.
+    - M (Medium) > 15% of data bytes can be restored.
+    - Q (Quartile) > 	25% of data bytes can be restored.
+    - H (High) > 30% of data bytes can be restored.
-- includeMargin > to include QR code margin
+- includeMargin > to include QR code's margin